 The social and historical context of opera, as interpreted in Opera Atelier’s productions.

-Key elements of musical style, with performances by Opera Atelier singers.
+Key elements of musical style, with performances by an Opera Atelier singer.

 Set design, looking at how materials, set painting, construction methods and lighting techniques are used to set the visual tone of a production.